iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 =============================================

 The previous section already wrapped up our main goals.
-Nevertheless, it would be a shame develop such a fine tool to simply finish the post and go home.
+Nevertheless, it would be a shame to develop such a fine tool to simply finish the post and go home.
 Let's thus explore a couple examples of using $\Delta^N$ to uniformly sample from other interesting sets.